turingschool/mod-0-project-fe/README.md

 ### IMPORTANT NOTE - PLEASE READ CAREFULLY

-Do **NOT** work directly in the Github interface or use the `Edit` button to work directly from the Github version of your prework repository!
+Do **NOT** work directly in the GitHub interface or use the `Edit` button to work directly from the GitHub version of your prework repository!

-Instead, add your work in your text editor (Atom) on your local machine (laptop) - your prework involves using `git` to track changes and push your work up to Github.
-We will cover how to do this in Mod 0 AND we give explicit instructions on how to do this in each section of the prework!
+Instead, add your work in your text editor (Atom) on your local machine (laptop) - your project involves using Git to track changes and push your work up to GitHub.
+We will cover how to do this in Mod 0 **and** we give explicit instructions on how to do this in each section of the project!

 ## Get Started